Glacial Lakes State Park

 Cabins are kept locked reservations are reccomended.

-April 19, 2014 Spring Activities adn EGG HUNT.
-12:30pm-3pm.
 Join our 5th annual Easter Egg Hunt presented by Friends of Glacial Lakes State Park!
 There are also games and activities at the Group Camp Shelter before and after the egg hunt.
 The naturalist will be on site to present about animals of spring, where they come from, and what they do.
 Children are divided into three groups for the egg hunt: Pre-school, grades k-3, and grades 4-6.
 Some eggs contain prize slips.
 Hot cocoa and treats will be served at the Group Camp Shelter after the egg hunt.
 Last year 2700 eggs were hidden.
-Make sure you arrive early to get your permit as the EGG HUNT WILL START PROMPTLY AT 2pm.
+Make sure you arrive early to get your permit as the egg hunt will start promptly at 2pm.
+A MN state Park vehicle permit is required to attend this event, and can be purchased at the park for $5/day or $25 for an annual permit.

 Be fascinated.
 Check out the naturalist programs and other activities scheduled at the park.